 We are offering a postdoctoral researcher position.
 Please check our job offers if you are interested!

 Patricia Wenk, B.Sc., has joined our group as a graduate intern.

 Oct 7, 2013

 Thorsten Bahrenberg, B.Sc., has joined our group as a graduate intern.

 We welcome Monu Kaushik, M.Tech., who is joining our group as a Ph.D. student on Sep 1!

 Apr 10, 2013

-Björn Corzilius and our group were featuring in a full-page Uni-Report article covering the three Emmy Noether groups at the department.
+Björn Corzilius and our group are featuring in a full-page Uni-Report article covering the three Emmy Noether groups at the department.
 Click here to read (article on page 9)!